-Perfection is not achieved through better, smarter systems or characters, but by a desire to improve performance step by step and together.
+Perfection is not achieved through better, smarter systems or characters, but by a desire to improve performance step by step together.

 Providing feedback means that when you have a minimal product, you will be able to see the reaction of your users and customers.
 Do they like your product?
-Is it useful for them or not.
+Is it useful for them or not?
 On this basis, you continue your research and work.

 A minimum viable product has enough basic features (or functionalities) for effective initial product launch and nothing more.

-Developers usually focus the product on a group of potential customers - such as early adopters, who are thought to “forgive” more minor issues, are more likely to give feedback and can understand the product’s vision from its early stages.
+Developers usually focus on a group of potential customers - such as early adopters, who are thought to “forgive” more minor issues, are more likely to give feedback and can understand the product’s vision from its early stages.

 This strategy aims to avoid creating features that customers do not want anyway.

 MVP is recreated in cycles and iterations by generating ideas, prototyping, collecting data, analyzing, and learning from the results so far.